 - Just to get an Idea and explain basic design concepts.

 - When the budget is the main concern.

 How to select an artist or a studio?

 What it comes down to finding the artist/studio that is knowledgeable in your industry sector and who has a body of work that you respect and a point of contact that you feel comfortable with at a price point that is in your realistic budget.
-No simple answers, just some things to think about, we have found that there are some fantastic artist/studios in China and the old Soviet Union countries like Sri Lanka.
+No simple answers, just some things to think about, we have found that there are some fantastic artist/studios in Sri Lanka, China, and the old Soviet Union countries.
 So it doesn’t mean you can’t go outside the country to find great reliable talent, just do a bit of homework and make sure you aren’t going to do a lot of hands holding for a final product that isn’t acceptable.